mathaim/stock-analysis/README.md

 ![2018](resources/2018_data.png)

-#Interpret results
+While in 2017 DAQO had the best returns (+199.4%), in 2018 it had the worst returns (-62.6%).
+Let's consider the returns number in context.
+In 2017, DAQO was only traded 35,796,200 times; it was the least traded stock of the set of 11 by a lot.
+Perhaps this means that the stock was not accurately priced.
+In 2018, it was traded more often, a total of 107,873,900 times.
+While compared to 2017 it was traded more, it was still far below the 2018 median of **totalVolume** which was 179,594,450.
+This suggests that the price of DAQO still may be innacurate and returns may not reflect the true value of the stock.
+Regardless, this is not a good indicator of the strength of DAQO relative to these other renewable energy stocks.

 It is great that we got those results, but that took a long time.
 It wasn't super efficient to make VBA go through all 3,013 rows 11 times.
-Here is how long it took VBA to run our code:
+Here is how long it took VBA to run the macro:

 ![slow 2017 time](resources/2017_moduletime.PNG)